bjlkeng/bjlkeng.github.io/source/posts/optimal-betting-and-the-kelly-criterion.rst

 ..
 [1] William Poundstone, *Fortune's Formula: The Untold Story of the Scientific Betting System That Beat the Casinos and Wall Street*.
 2005.
 ISBN 978-0809045990.
 See also a brief `biography <http://home.williampoundstone.net/Kelly.htm>`_ of Kelly on William Poundstone's web page.

+..
+[2] It doesn't really matter if the bias is heads or tails.
+The point is that *you* get to pick the winning side!

+..
+[3] The expected value of winning for bet :math:`B` is :math:`Bp-Bq = B(p-q) > 0` since :math:`p > q`.

+..
+[4] Almost surely here because it's theoretically possible that you can keep winning forever but it's such a small possibility that it basically can't happen.
+This is analgous to the red dot in the unit square.